 You are not alone!

-Millions of individuals and their families from around the world are affected by Hereditary Hemochromatosis…
+Millions of individuals and their families from around the world are affected by iron overload.

-Because you are reading this page, it is likely that you or a family member have been diagnosed with this condition of iron overload.
+Because you are reading this page, you or a family member have likely been diagnosed with iron overload.

 It is also possible you are having a hard time pronouncing, or even spelling, hemochromatosis!